-- ✓ Citizen and community empowerment and capacity building - ✓ Partnership with the voluntary and independent sectors - ✓ Developing locally based integrated teams to drive and manage health and social care locally - ✓ Working with primary care integrating community health services that work with GP practices, community pharmacists, dental practitioners and optometrists - ✓ Expanding our use of technology, particularly in rural areas - ✓ Using local community hospitals to provide planned care - ✓ Tackling the rise in unscheduled hospital admissions 2% of people use 50% of hospital and prescribing expenditure.
-73% of total is unplanned admissions. - ✓ Reducing delayed discharges from hospital - ✓ Ensuring equitable access to services from all sections of the community - ✓ Allocating resources to support prevention and early intervention.
+- ✓ Citizen and community empowerment and capacity building - ✓ Partnership with the voluntary and independent sectors - ✓ Developing locally based integrated teams to drive and manage health and social care locally - ✓ Working with primary care colleagues to integrate community health services that work with GP practices, community pharmacists, dental practitioners and optometrists - ✓ Expanding our use of technology, particularly in rural areas - ✓ Using local community hospitals to provide planned care - ✓ Tackling the rise in unscheduled hospital admissions. - ✓ Reducing delayed discharges from hospital - ✓ Ensuring equitable access to services from all sections of the community - ✓ Allocating resources to support prevention and early intervention.